JTM607/blog-images/README.md

 ## Automated Management

 This repository is managed by the blog publishing automation system:
-- ✅ Automatic image uploads from Google Drive
+- [OK] Automatic image uploads from Google Drive
-- ✅ SEO-optimized filenames
+- [OK] SEO-optimized filenames
-- ✅ Organized by date
+- [OK] Organized by date
-- ✅ Direct embedding in blog posts
+- [OK] Direct embedding in blog posts

-Created: 2025-09-22 10:13:41
+Created: 2025-10-16 22:00:35